AN INTRODUCTION TO THE SCALES OF MT MERU

 The numerical seed also offers a myriad of variations as one can

 seed these recurrent series how one wishes.
-Another meru 3 seed that Wilson was
+Another Meru #3 seed that Wilson was

-quite fond of is starts with 10,13,17,23,30,40,53,70,93, etc. One can also seed the triangle with different numbers which can be found here.The
+One can also seed the Mt Meru triangle with different numbers which can be found here.The

 to make their own Slendro, in much the same way a different village